Rudd-O/qubes-pass/README.md

 ### Compatibility

-This program works with Qubes 3 and Qubes 4.
+This program is supported only in Qubes 4.1, although it may work in earlier versions.

 ## Using the software